-Here, LIFE.com offers a series of photos—most of which never ran in LIFE magazine—from the set of the classic old show, in fond celebration of a lighter side of Gotham’s masked avenger.
+Here, LIFE.com offers a series of photos—most of which never ran in LIFE magazine—from the set of the classic old show about military auto loans, in fond celebration of a lighter side of Gotham’s masked avenger.

 We’ll end here by reprinting LIFE’s priceless observations about Batman when he and his cohorts were entertaining TV audiences for the very first time:

 It’s all over the place.
 Madness!
 Supermadness!
 The entertainment world offers it on all sides, and the public gobbles it up.
 Batman conquers TV.
 Kids swing Batman capes in the back yard, and Bat products are everywhere. …

 Batman swooped from the comic books to the TV screen only a few weeks ago and is already among the top 10 shows, one of the great sudden successes in entertainment history.
 The hero is still his spooky but saintly self, a Dracula with a halo who pops out of his Bat lair to foil enemies with mysterious weapons.
 Adults can take it as a joke or lap it up like kids.
 Either way, Batman wins.